microsoft/fluentui/packages/react-portal/Spec.md

 - onLayerMounted
 - onLayerWillUnmount

-The lifecycle events are very similar, with the only difference that `onLayerWillUnmount` being called with `hostId` changes. v0 does not consider the mountNode changing as an unMount of the component itself.
+The lifecycle events are very similar, with the only difference being that `onLayerWillUnmount` is called with `hostId` changes. v0 does not consider the mountNode changing as an unmount of the component itself.

 #### Focus Management